 Wisdom Teeth Extraction

 Tooth extraction is a relatively routine procedure.
 Most wisdom teeth extractions involve a minor surgery because they have not yet erupted.
-Before the procedure, Richard A. McKinney, DMD will recommend some form of sedation, whether it be nitrous oxide, IV sedation, or general anesthesia.
+Before the procedure, Dr. Robert McCullough will recommend some form of sedation, whether it be nitrous oxide, IV sedation, or general anesthesia.
 We will also numb the area using a local anesthetic such as Novocain.
 During the surgery, we will make an incision in the gum tissue to expose the teeth.
 In some cases, the teeth must be broken into sections during the removal process.
 Once the removal is complete, we will suture your incisions.
 We then pack the extractions sites with gauze to limit the bleeding.
 Most extractions usually take about 45 minutes.

 After Your Extraction

 For the first 24 hours after surgery there are several things you can expect:

 After the first 24 hours, you can rinse your mouth with warm salt water to clean the area.
 Be sure to watch for signs of dry socket, a painful condition that occurs if a blood clot fails to form in the extraction site.
 Most people will be completely healed in a few weeks.